 - a.
 Gym workout shoes, foot thongs, crocs, slippers, or beach sandals.
 All open toe or open heel shoes must have a strap on the ankle. - b.
 Tank tops, spaghetti string tops, sleeveless, or belly shirts. - c.
-Sweatshirts, hooded sweatshirts, jackets, and printed T-shirts other than those with the Paul Mitchell logo or the school logo. - d.
-Shorts and/or skirts that fall above fingertips when standing up. - e.
-Baseball hats, visors, or bandanas. - f.
-Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom unless authorized by the learning leader for learning purposes only. - g.
-Sunglasses. - 1.
-Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - 2.
-Phase two students must keep within all above requirements for the dress code, with the privilege of wearing a combination of white and black only.
+Spandex, bike shorts, onesies or body suits. - d.
+Sweatshirts, hooded sweatshirts, jackets, and printed T-shirts other than those with the Paul Mitchell logo or the school logo. - e.
+Shorts and/or skirts that fall above fingertips when standing up.
+(Unless you wear leggings underneath) - f.
+Baseball hats, visors, or bandanas. - g.
+Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom unless authorized by the learning leader for learning purposes only. - h.
+Sunglasses.